 Cost Savings from Green Infrastructure Development

-- Reduced flooding and flood water surface elevations because green infrastructure can increase property values by as much as 5%.
+- Green Infrastructure can reduce flooding and lower flood water surface elevations while also increasing property values by as much as 5%.

 - When households adopt green infrastructure, it means less money from the community must go towards fixing or upgrading pipes and drains.
 Instead, those funds can be used for other projects.

-- In Franklin County, an acre of rain garden creates up to $74,000 in communal benefits annually
+- In Franklin County, an acre of rain garden creates up to $74,000 in community benefits annually.

-- Rain Barrels – Rainwater barrels are a low-cost method to collecting rainwater to use for irrigation and lawncare purposes.
+- Rain Barrels – Rainwater barrels are a low-cost method to collecting rainwater to use for irrigation and lawncare.
 On average, households can save around 1300 gallons of water during the peak summer months, adding up to $35 a month, from using rain barrels.

-- Rain Gardens – A rain garden costs $3 – $5 per square foot to install at your household.
-These are a cost-effective way to help increase the aesthetic of your property as well as its overall value.
-Lastly, Franklin County Soil and Water Conversation District offers a rebate of up to $50 for planting native plants in your garden.
+- Rain Gardens – A rain garden costs $3 – $5 per square foot to install.
+Rain gardens are a cost-effective way to help beautify your property.
+Lastly, Franklin County Soil and Water Conservation District offers a rebate of up to $50 for planting native plants in your garden.
 Refer to the Resources Tab for additional cost savings.

 Green Infrastructure Case Studies